 1996 – 2001

 In search of its identity, the firm returned to its initial association with the ship.
 The latest logo is a circle with the Mayflower sailing inside it.
 The brand has come a long way.
 And its journey has come to an end.
-The emblem foretold the closure of the brand.
+The emblem foreshadowed the brand’s closure.
 The new Daimler-Chrysler executives announced their decision in 1999.
 The choice of image communicated: the company left a mark on history, as did the famous ship.

 Font and Colors

 The Plymouth logo has been used for several decades and has used different fonts at different times.
-However, the most common typeface that has been used in the Plymouth logo is “Plymouth,” which is based on the Gill Sans typeface.
+However, the most common typeface used in the Plymouth logo is “Plymouth,” based on Gill Sans.

 Gill Sans was created by British designer Eric Gill in 1926.
-It is a sans-serif typeface that is characterized by clean lines and proportional letters.
-It became very popular in the UK in the 1930s and is still a popular typeface for logos and graphic design use.
+It is a sans-serif typeface characterized by clean lines and proportional letterforms.
+It became very popular in the UK in the 1930s and remains a popular typeface for logos and graphic design.

-The font used in the 1990s Plymouth logo had a bolder and heavier look than regular Gill Sans but retained the main features of that font.
-However, this is not an exact match as the font has most likely been modified or redrawn to match the emblem’s requirements better.
+The font used in the 1990s Plymouth logo had a bolder, heavier look than regular Gill Sans, but retained its main features.
+However, this is not an exact match, as the font has most likely been modified or redrawn to better meet the emblem’s requirements.